core-wg/senml-spec/draft-ietf-core-senml.md

 # JSON Representation (application/senml+json)

-For the SenML fields shown in {{tbl-json-labels}}, the SenML labels are used as the JSON object member names within are used in JSON SenML Records represented as these JSON objects.
+For the SenML fields shown in {{tbl-json-labels}}, the SenML labels are used as the JSON object member names within JSON objects representing the JSON SenML Records.

 | Name          | label| Type           |
 | Base Name     | bn   | String         |